Adult Program

 Instrumentation Fitter 1

-Plus Core Class Hours (first semester only) Hand Tools for Instrumentation, electrical safety, power tools, metallurgy, fasteners, gaskets & packing, lubricants, sealants & cleaners, tubing, piping – 2″ and under, hoses.
+Plus Core Class Hours (first semester only) Hand Tools for Instrumentation, electrical safety, power tools, metallurgy, fasteners, gaskets, packing, lubricants, sealants, cleaners, tubing, piping – 2″ and under, hoses.

 Instrumentation Fitter 2